libxmq/xmq/README.md

 ## XMQ another way to work with XML/HTML/JSON

-The xmq format can exactly represent the content of the xml/html file and can therefore be converted back to xml/html after any editing has been done.
-It might not however generate exactly the same xml/html file, byte per byte, because xmq uses its own set of choices for pretty printing, quotes and escaping.
+The xmq format can exactly represent the content of the xml/html/json file and can therefore be converted back to xml/html/json after any editing has been done.

 For html you can use the suffix htmq to indicate that you have written html using the xmq format.
-Xmq cannot represent broken html and will give up on broken html since the tags must always balance or be self-closing.
-Use a tool like tidy to make sure the html is fully compliant before converting to xmq.

 Xmq can of course also be used as a configuration language directly for your application!
 You can just copy&paste dist/xmq.h and